CraigBanach/ManagerReadme/README.md

 Typically we will have 1:1s for 45 minutes every 2 weeks, but ultimately we should schedule these in for an appropriate frequency & duration that works for us.
 It may be beneficial to have more frequent or less frequent 1:1s based upon how you like to work & how we work together.

 If you ever have anything that you want to discuss with me, you don't have to wait until your 1:1 to discuss it with me.
-If you like, feel free to put some time in my calendar or if I'm booked out, reach out to me directly to let me know you want to chat about something & I'll make time for you.
+If you'd like, feel free to add time to my calendar.
+If I'm fully booked, reach out to me directly, & I'll make time for you.

 ### 1:1 Content